DanWahlin/openai-acs-msgraph/README.md

         - Go back to your Azure Communication Services resource and select `Domains` from the left-hand menu.
         - Select `Add domain` and enter the `MailFrom` value from the previous step (ensure you select the correct subscription, resource group, and email service).
 Select the `Connect` button.

     - Update the following keys/values in the `.env` file.
 For the **CUSTOMER_PHONE_NUMBER**, you'll need to provide a United States based phone number (as of today) due to additional verification that is required in other countries for SMS.
 If you don't have one, you can leave it empty.
-For the **CUSTOMER_EMAIL_ADDRESS**, provide an email address you'd like email to be sent from the app (since the data in the app's database is "fake").
+For the **CUSTOMER_EMAIL_ADDRESS**, provide an email address you'd like email to be sent to from the app (since the customer data in the app's database is only sample data).

         ```
         ACS_CONNECTION_STRING=<ACS_CONNECTION_STRING>